RunestoneInteractive/httlads/_sources/PredictiveAnalytics/joining_SQL.rst

    would require updating each row in ``trip_data`` that refers to that station ID.
 This is time-consuming and error-prone.

-Instead we leave the data in two separate tables and need a way to ‘join’ the values together.
+Instead, we leave the data in two separate tables and need a way to ‘join’ the values together.
 We can do that by just listing multiple table names but the result is a mess: